akshay0709/easyemail/README.md

 ## Usage

-To send emails using EasyEmail, you will first have to initialize the library with your configurations, credentials and basic information.
+To send simple emails using EasyEmail, refer the following code snippet:

 ```java
 // Import package